-With Figure 2, I am starting my walk from the front end of the Frontal lobe.
+In Figure 2, I am starting my walk from the front end of the Frontal lobe.
 When I climb to the top, I meet the Central groove (sulcus).
 The Frontal lobe ends there.

 We – humans – own the largest Frontal lobe proportionate to the body size among all animals.
 This lobe carries out jobs that no other animal can do: higher jobs such as thinking, speaking, and decision-making jobs.
 However, every single area of this lobe is specialized for one job.
 If something happens to this area, we lose that function.
-For example, if a stroke attack prevents blood supply to Broca’s area, which is specialized in speech production, we lose speech.
+For example, if a stroke attack prevents blood supply to Broca’s area, specialized in speech production, we lose speech.

 As soon as I jump over the Central groove from the Frontal lobe’s edge to the other side, I land on the Parietal lobe.
 It lays behind the Frontal lob.
 The Parietal lobe extends back until it meets the next lobe – The occipital lobe.

 We see the upper-left side view of the left Parietal lobe in Figure 2.
 The parietal lobe reads messages related to taste, touch, and temperature and controls our balance while standing and walking.
-This simply means if this area inflicts any damage, we will not be able to taste, feel touch, or temperature and will fall.
+That means if this area inflicts any damage, we will not be able to taste, feel touch, or temperature and will fall.